 While the core Apache developed code will be under one of the Apache licenses, other third party works may have been included and their license text may have been added to the Apache projects' LICENSE or NOTICE files.
 Alternatively, they may be available separately.

-'Apache', 'Apache Software Foundation', the multicoloured feather, and the various Apache project names and logos are trademarks of The Apache Software Foundation, and are usable by others only with express permission from the ASF.
+'Apache', 'Apache Software Foundation', the multicoloured feather, and the various Apache project names and logos are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.
 Please see our Trademark Policy for details of how to use Apache project trademarks or our helpful site map of trademark resources.

 This is regardless of the use of the software.
 We do not distinguish between personal, internal, or commercial use of our software, nor does the ASF charge for any of them.
 A reminder, however, that the terms of our license always apply.

 Please see the ASF Exports Classifications and Source Links page.